Forest Management

 Expected Key Results and Outputs:

-The project objectives will be achieved through three outcomes that relate to strengthening national capacities for mainstreaming climate change adaptation considerations, to producing actionable climate risks and vulnerability assessments, and to implementing effective methods, tools and information systems to better inform decision-making on climate risks.
+The project objectives will be achieved through three outcomes, focusing on strengthening national capacities for mainstreaming climate change adaptation considerations, producing actionable climate risks and vulnerability assessments, and implementing effective methods, tools, and information systems to better inform decision-making on climate risks.
 The three outcomes build on each other in a progressive and interrelated approach that strengthens the national conditions for adaptation.

 Outcome 1: National steering mechanism for climate change adaptation strengthened and operationalized